300 Jay Street

 NOTE: If you are teaching at another CUNY campus at a higher rate, please write to AWMO@citytech.cuny.edu immediately.

 NOTE: If you are a new hire/rehire, it can take additional time to add your record in CUNYfirst and Pay Serve (the NY State system); if your paperwork was submitted less than approximately six weeks before the beginning of the semester, your initial paycheck may be delayed by one or more pay periods, although it will include all retroactive pay owed.
-For the due date for the current semester, please consult the Adjunct Instructional Staff Payroll Information memo.
+Please refer to the Adjunct Instructional Staff Payroll memo for the pertinent semester at this link for the due date.

 ADVANCE ON LATE PAYCHECK